Equality and human rights duties

-We review data for maternity investigations to consider any evidence of contributory factors to poorer outcomes for black and minority ethnic families.
+We review data from maternity investigations to consider any evidence of contributory factors to poorer outcomes for Black and minority ethnic families.
 Communication issues are reviewed for any thematic learning in the annual report on maternity investigations.

 Translation and interpretation service